slavipande/Portfolio/developer-tutorials.md

 ### Tools

-- VS Code for testing the dev projects, editing tutorials' markdown source files.
+- VS Code
-- MkDocs with Material for MkDocs for building and local preview of the tutorials.
+- MkDocs with Material for MkDocs
-- Snagit for taking and editing screenshots.
+- Snagit
-- Git and GitHub for version control, creating documentation issues, tracking tutorials' roadmap progress, and creating/merging pull requests.
+- Git and GitHub
+- Bash